General Grant Information: Extended/Expanded Learning Opportunity (ELO)

 PROJECT SCOPE DOCUMENT

-Click Here to Download the Blank Scope Document for Summer 2023
+Click Here to Download the Blank Scope Document for fiscal year 2024

 NOTE: To apply for the grant, organizations must first obtain an LE (Legal Entity) number in E-Grants.
 (Click here for instructions)